The Archaeological Excavations of Pompeii, a fascinating journey into the past

 The Amphitheater du built between the 80 and the 70 BC and is among the best preserved in the world and among the largest, so you can hold twenty thousand people.
 The cavea was divided into three sections, according to the social classes of the spectators and there was also a velarium that protected viewers from the sun or rain.
 The exterior is characterized by a lower order with Czech arches, and a higher order with round arches.

 The Teatro Grande

 This theater, not far from the Casa del Fauno, could contain up to 5000 people.
-The area of the orchestra is in the shape of a horseshoe, the cavea is divided into three orders and the whole structure could be covered by a velarium; the scene was rebuilt after the 62 earthquake, decorated with marble and statues, while the background wanted to imitate a princely palace.
-It was here that they were represented the famous works of Plautus and Terence, and it is always here that today, as millennia ago, ancient Greek dramas are staged on the occasion of special theatrical reviews such as Pompeii Theatrum Mundi.
+The orchestra area is shaped like a horseshoe, the cavea is divided into three orders and the whole structure could have been covered by a velarium; the scene was reconstructed after the earthquake of 62, decorated with marble and statues, while the background wanted to imitate a princely palace.
+This was where they were represented the famous works of Plautus and Terence, and it is always here that today, as millennia ago, ancient Greek dramas are staged on the occasion of special theatrical reviews such as Pompeii Theatrum Mundi.

 Villa of the Mysteries

 Located near Ercolano, more distant than Pompeii, this villa belonged to the Roman patricians, probably to the wife of Emperor Augustus, Livia.
-The villa owes the name auna series of frescoes in the triclinium, with life-sized figures that probably represent a show of mimes, or moments of a ritual, or the preparation of a woman for marriage.
-Structured on two floors, the villa possessed rustic environments, such as kitchens and kitchens, but also residential, such as the atrium, a veranda and the spa area.
+The villa owes its name to auna series of frescoes in the triclinium, with life-size figures that probably represent a show of mimes, or moments of a rite, or the preparation of a woman for marriage.
+Structured on two floors, the villa had rustic environments, such as an oven and kitchens, but also residential ones, such as the atrium, a veranda and the spa area.